ietf/tao/Tao.md

 The most important thing that **everyone** should do before coming to a face-to-face meeting is to read the Internet-Drafts and RFCs ahead of time.
-WG meetings are explicitly not for education: they are for developing the group's documents and often the documented is presented as a set of slides saying "here's what changed since last meeting."
+WG meetings are explicitly not for education: they are for developing the group's documents and often the document is presented as a set of slides saying "here's what changed since last meeting."
 Even if you do not plan to say anything in the meeting, you should read, or at least skim, the group's documents before attending so you can understand what is being said.